mikebharris/BAMS/README.md

 You have four options:

 * Type in the desired Authcode and press enter.
 If the Authcode entered exists, you'll arrive at the View Attendee screen.
+The input field is not case sensitve and the Authcode can therefore be entered in upper or lower case.
 * F1 - go back to the Home Screen
 * F2 - Rather than enter the Authcode, go to the List Attendees Screen to search for it
 * F10 - Exit BAMS and return to the operating system